classiebit/addchat-laravel-pro-docs/resources/docs/1.1/installation.md

  ```

-2. Unzip the `addchat-laravel-pro.zip` file, copy the `addchat-laravel-pro` folder and place it in your Laravel application root directory.
+2. Unzip the `addchat-laravel-pro-1.1.0.zip` file you downloaded.
+Then unzip the `addchat-laravel-pro.zip` file and copy the `addchat-laravel-pro` folder and place it in your Laravel application root directory.

- >{warning} The folder name must be `addchat-laravel-pro` in your Laravel website directory.

 3. Open your Laravel application `composer.json` file and paste the below code in the end (right before last curly `}` bracket)